The Ethics of Using AI in Public Speaking: Where to Draw the Line

 Learn more about Liam

-When you use AI to help prepare a speech, you face a question that most speakers never bother to ask: how much AI involvement is too much?
-At what point does an AI assisted speech become an AI generated speech, and does your audience have a right to know the difference?
+When you use AI to help prepare a presentation, you run into a question most speakers never stop to ask: how much AI is too much?
+At what point does an AI assisted speech quietly become an AI generated one, and does your audience have any right to know the difference?

-These are not abstract philosophical questions.
-They affect your credibility, your authenticity, and the trust your audience places in you.
+These are not abstract philosophical worries.
+They go straight to your credibility, your authenticity, and the trust the room places in you.
 The answer is not that AI is wrong to use.
-It is that how you use it matters, and being honest with yourself about where the value comes from is what separates ethical use from lazy shortcuts.
+It is that how you use it matters, and being honest with yourself about where the real value comes from is the difference between ethical use and a lazy shortcut.
+My own line is simple and has never moved: AI is a thinking partner, not a replacement.
+I do the thinking, and AI sense checks and speeds me up.

 Why the Ethics of AI in Public Speaking Matter More Than You Think

 When someone invites you to speak, they are inviting you: your perspective, your experience, your thinking.
 They are not booking a language model.
-If the talk you deliver could have been given by anyone who typed the same prompt, you have not brought anything unique to the stage.
+If the presentation you deliver could have been given by anyone who typed the same prompt, you have not brought anything to the stage that the audience could not have got for themselves.

 How to Use AI Without Crossing the Authenticity Line

-The simplest rule is this: if you could not deliver the talk without notes or a script because you do not actually understand the material, you have crossed the line.
+The simplest test is this: if you could not deliver the presentation without a script because you do not understand the material, you have crossed the line.

 legal scales